Academic Catalog

 Description

-Applied mathematics as a fundamental communication and technical skill.
+Building on foundational mathematics knowledge and skills for application in veterinary settings.
 Review of calculations involving fractions, decimals, ratios and proportions, unit conversions, and algebraic equations.
 Clinical medical calculations utilized in preparation and administration of drugs, dosage determinations, intravenous fluid infusion, and prescription dispensing.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives